 Managing SQL Server 2008-2017 encryption keys with Alliance Key Manager (hardware security module (HSM), VMware, Cloud HSM, or cloud instance) is the best way to ensure encrypted data remains secure.
 Key Connection for SQL Server stores encryption keys separately from the database server on a secure key manager to meet PCI-DSS, HIPAA/HITECH, GLBA/FFIEC, and other compliance requirements.

 Cost Effective Encryption Key Management

 In addition to managing TDE and cell level encryption keys, Alliance Key Manager offers an on-board encryption service - the key never leaves the server.
-Further, Townsend Security enables customers to encrypt SQL Server databases—including 2008, 2012, 2014, and 2016 releases—as well as Oracle, IBM DB2/400, MySQL, MongoDB, and more.
+Further, Townsend Security enables customers to encrypt SQL Server databases—including 2008-2017 releases—as well as Oracle, IBM DB2/400, MySQL, MongoDB, and more.

 Cost should not be a barrier to compliance.
 Our key management model is built to scale from a single server to a multi-server environment.
 Any organization can now deploy a cost-effective, comprehensive and certified solution to meet key management compliance requirements.

 Meet Compliance Requirements

 Meet encryption key management best practices with separation of duties and dual control.
 Store encryption keys separately from the encrypted data on your Microsoft SQL Server with a secure and compliant encryption key management solution.
 Enforce separation of duties and prevent administrators from having access to SQL Server data and the encryption keys to meet compliance standards.